Chapter Sixty One - the Negotiator

 As none of These Priams is giving me note, I ring Firebird on my wrist com, speaking as I would to a girlfriend.
 I was giving her an out, a way to run with Priam.
 She was bright enough to pick it up.

 I glanced at the three Priams, they didn't react.
 I wonder sometimes if they understand, or if they don't care.

 On Tellur, the Gennies accepted me as one of them, so I can't balance the encounters.
 I don't know if these Sags trusted me, had so much power didn't need to, or were so ignorant, they didn't know I wasn't talking to my hand.

 That's the thing with Priams.

-Silence bordering on the inability to form words, remarks a few beats behind
+A brain-deadness.
+Silence bordering on the inability to form words, remarks a few beats behind the original statement.

 If I thought Priam especially 'slow' on the uptake so were his clones

 We were pulling into their ship now.
 I was glad I'd bathed and had a Gennie flavour, expecting the usual Gennie hygienic, but not here.

 I didn't have time for sightsee; I was marched into a room.
 The lights on near the wall where I stood, the rest of the room slipped into shadow.
 I couldn't tell whether I was in the length or width.

 "Sit there..." came Priam's voice somewhere ahead of me, I couldn't tell if twenty, forty or eighty feet away, due to the acoustics.